LBL-EESA/alquimia-dev/doc/api/APIv0_functions.rst

 * plain old data (POD), i.e. int, float, bool, char, c pointers.

 * structures containing POD.
-All structures must defined on the [[APIv0_Structures | structures]] section.
+All structures must defined on the :doc:`structures <APIv0_structures>` section.

 * strings should be c style strings, i.e. null terminated arrays of characters.

 Alquimia: Setup
 ~~~~~~~~~~~~~~~

-Read data files/structures, initialize memory, basis management, including reading database, swapping basis, etc.
+Read data files/structures, initialize memory, basis management,

-One of the output variables from Setup is a void pointer to the engines internal representation of the reaction network. **The actual struct will be different for different engines.
-The client driver should store this and return it on all subsequent alquimia function calls, but should not use it for anything else.
-Do NOT rely on any particular form of the engine's internal state.** If the engine is thread safe (no internal global variables), then OpenMP threading can be used by calling setup once for each thread and storing multiple copies of the internal state.
+including reading database, swapping basis, etc.

 .. code-block:: none

     void AlquimiaSetup(
         in/out: engine_native_input_file <string>,
-        input: mpi_com <?>,
-        output: engine_internal_state <void pointer >,
+        output: engine_internal_state <void pointer>,
-        output: sizes <struct: Alquimia Sizes>)
+        output: sizes <struct: Alquimia Sizes>,
+	output: status <struct: Alquimia Status>)

-The sizes structure contains the number of degrees of freedom for the mobile phase (aqueous components) and immobile phases (sorbed, biomass), auxiliary memory requirements.
-The driver should use this information for allocating memory and input file validation.
+The sizes structure contains the number of degrees of freedom for the
+mobile phase (aqueous components) and immobile phases (sorbed,
+biomass), auxiliary memory requirements.
+The driver should use this
+information for allocating memory and input file validation.

+One of the output variables from Setup is a void pointer to the
+engines internal representation of the reaction network. **The actual
+struct will be different for different engines.
+The client driver
+should store this and return it on all subsequent alquimia function
+calls, but should not use it for anything else.
+Do NOT rely on any
+particular form of the engine's internal state.** If the engine is
+thread safe (no internal global variables), then OpenMP threading can
+be used by calling setup once for each thread and storing multiple
+copies of the internal state.

-NOTE: PETScInitialize() or MPI_Init() must be called prior to calling AlquimiaSetup()!
-PFloTran requires mpi/petsc to be present (TODO: document why).
-For now we are assuming that it can operate on MPI_COMM_WORLD, but if this turns out not to be a valid assumption, we will need to pass the specific communicator to PFloTran through the setup interface.
+NOTE: PETScInitialize() or MPI_Init() must be called prior to calling
+AlquimiaSetup()!
+PFloTran requires mpi/petsc to be present (for
+variable types, e.g. PetscReal, and logging).
+For now we are assuming
+that it can operate on MPI_COMM_WORLD, but if this turns out not to be
+a valid assumption, we will need to pass the specific communicator to
+PFloTran through the setup interface.

 Alquimia: Shutdown
 ~~~~~~~~~~~~~~~~~~